MARINE WEATHER BULLETIN FOR FORTIES

 PART 1 : WARNING NIL.

-VISIBILITY IN SOME SHOWERS AND ISOLATED THUNDERSTORMS WITHIN 100
+OCCASIONAL SHOWERS AND ISOLATED THUNDERSTORMS WITHIN 120 NAUTICAL

 MILES OF T4.